6 Fun & Engaging Company Retreat Team Building Activities for Your Next Offsite

 The Resistance: The group of up to 10 players are secretly divided into the resistance and spies.
 A bluffing game, the resistance must figure out who the spies are before the time runs out!

 It is important games are not played by the individuals against each other but, rather, by competing teams.
-Try adding a board game or two during your next retreat, we promise you won’t be Sorry.
+Try adding a board game or two as a relaxing team building activity during your next company retreat, we promise you won’t be Sorry.

 Share that inner-diva way past the bath mat with some karaoke.
 We get it - people can often be too abashed to sing their hearts out in front of their colleagues, but by breaking the performance into groups and adding some incentives, you’ll be hard-pressed to find guests unwilling to participate.